paccanarolab/Side-effect-Frequencies/README.md

 This repository contains two folders:

 **Data collection**.
 Use the python code provided in this folder if you want to parse the original files from SIDER 4.1.
-Notice that this part of the code requires data from http://sideeffects.embl.de/ and drugs need to be further filtered using propietary data from the World Health Organization (WHO) https://www.whocc.no/atc_ddd_index/ (commercial).
+Notice that this part of the code requires data from http://sideeffects.embl.de/ and to obtain ATC codes for each drug, drugs need to be further filtered using propietary data from the World Health Organization (WHO) https://www.whocc.no/atc_ddd_index/ (commercial).

 **Data analysis**.
 Use the matlab code provided in this folder if you want to run our matrix decomposition algorithm.
 This is self-contained: it contains the .mat files of the matrices (frequencies and post-marketing associations) reproduce our study.